Angelo State Rams baseball: 2005 to present

 The baseball program at Angelo State was resurrected in 2005 after a long hiatus due to continued student requests and support.

 The Rams are the fastest team in NCAA history to start a program and advance to the D2 World Series by doing so in their 3rd year (2007).
 They are the only current Lone Star Conference team to ever make the College World Series (Central Oklahoma in 1997, SE Oklahoma State in 2000, and Abilene Christian in 2003 are the others).
-The team has advanced to the series six times in their 19 seasons.
+The team has advanced to the series seven times in 21 seasons.

 The Rams have had over 100 All-Lone Star Conference selections, 40 All-Region picks and 23 All-American selections.
 22 former Rams have played or are currently playing professional baseball.

 The Rams are currently one of the most consistent baseball teams at the D2 level.
-2024 will mark their fourth straight CWS appearance, with 2023 coming with their first national title.
+2024 was the team's fourth straight CWS appearance, winning their first national title in 2023, while finishing as national runner-up in 2024.

-Angelo State is very involved in the community of San Angelo.
-Head coach Kevin Brooks and his players are always engaging with high school and youth players.
-San Angelo is home to two high functioning baseball facilities, which Brooks and his team are very interested in.
-This has helped Angelo State baseball develop San Angelo as a baseball hub at the college, high school, and youth level.
+Angelo State is actively involved in the San Angelo community.
+Head coach Kevin Brooks and his players regularly engage with local high school and youth athletes.
+The area also features two high-quality baseball facilities that Brooks and his team utilize and support.
+Through these efforts, Angelo State baseball has contributed to the growth of baseball at the college, high school, and youth levels in San Angelo.